navidrome/website/content/en/docs/overview/_index.md

 ## Apps

 Besides its own Web UI, Navidrome should be compatible with all Subsonic clients.
-The following clients are tested and confirmed to work properly:
+The following clients are tested by the community and confirmed to work properly:

 {{< tabpane text=true >}}